 - Constructing a path: A full resource on constructing a personal path is beyond the scope of this site, but here’s some things to think about.

-- Building on the five basics: Ways to take your practice deeper over time.
+- Five ways to deepen your practice: Ways to take your practice deeper over time.

-- Want manageable approaches to structuring your learning?
-Here are some suggestions including three examples of approaches that can last a few months at a time.
+- Plan what you want to learn more about: Here are some suggestions including three examples of approaches that can last a few months at a time.

 - Why a year and a day?
 Why do witchcraft groups talk about this as a timeframe?